jeremy21212121/jeremypoole_ca/content/employers.md

 slug = "employers"
 +++

 I am available for hire for the right contract or full-time position.

-I'd love to join a team to join where I can further develop my skills.
+I'd love to join a team where I can further develop my skills.

 While I would prefer to work locally in Vancouver, I am also open to remote positions.